MutinyWallet/mutiny-web/README.md

 ## Contributing

 Before committing make sure to run `pnpm run pre-commit`.
 This will typecheck, lint, and format everything so CI won't hassle you.
+(Shortcut: `just pre`).

 ### Local